Why Am I Not Losing Weight Even Though I Eat Healthy?

 What a More Personalized Approach Looks Like

-When a patient comes to us with this concern, we don't start by prescribing another diet.
-We begin by looking at the full picture:
+When a patient comes to us with this concern, I don't start by prescribing another diet.
+I begin by looking at the full picture:

 From there, the approach becomes individualized.
 Sometimes the primary issue is insulin resistance.
 Other times, it may be a thyroid or hormonal factor.
 Often, it's a combination, and those pieces need to be addressed together, not in isolation.